 Val d’Orcia is a beautiful valley south of Florence that has received the UNESCO World Heritage Site Award.

-The rolling hills and pointed cypress trees earn the status of being the sets of many movies.
+The rolling hills and pointed cypress trees earn the status of being in the sets of many movies.

 LA FOCE GARDEN